pitivi/pitivi/docs/Google_SoC_2007_-_Simple_Timeline.md

-I'm considering replacing the slider with a gtk.ScaleButton, since that would allow the source widget to shrink down even more while allowing the slider to grow to a more managable size.
+I'm considering replacing the slider with a gtk.ScaleButton, since that would allow the source widget to shrink down even more while allowing the slider to grow to a more manageable size.
 I'm also thinking about a custom widget for seeking that would eventually replace the simple gtk.HScales we've been using.
 It feature a much slimmer cursor, would support zooming, display a timescale, provide fancy navigation input